Pinus canariensis: Distribution and habitat

 The species is native and endemic to the outer Canary Islands (Gran Canaria, Tenerife, El Hierro and La Palma).
 It is a subtropical pine and does not tolerate low temperatures or hard frost, surviving temperatures down to about -6 to -10 C. Within its natural area, it grows under extremely variable rainfall regimes, from less than 300 mm to several thousands, mostly due to differences in mist-capturing by the foliage.
 Under warm conditions, this is one of the most drought-tolerant pines, living even with less than 200 mm of rainfall per year.

-The native range has been somewhat reduced due to over-cutting so that only the islands of Tenerife, La Palma and Gran Canaria still have large forests.
-Really big trees are still rare due to past over-cutting.
-It is the tallest tree in the Canary Islands.
+The native range has been somewhat reduced due to over-cutting so that only the islands of Tenerife, La Palma, and Gran Canaria still have large forests, with extensive replanting of deforested areas since 1940.
+Really big trees are rare due to past over-cutting.
+It is the tallest tree in the Canary Islands, with the tallest specimen, 'Pino de las Dos Pernadas' near Vilaflor on Tenerife, being 56.7 m tall.

 Fossil record

 Fossils of Pinus canariensis have been described from the fossil flora of Kızılcahamam district in Turkey which is of early Pliocene age.
+Fossil cones including seeds of Pinus canariensis are known from the late Miocene of Abkhazia, from the Vienna Basin and the Canary Islands.
+Numerous cone casts including seeds of Pinus canariensis from the early Pleistocene, were recovered on Kallithea, Rhodes.

 Ecology

 This pine is one of the most fire-resistant conifers in the world, due to several beneficial adaptations.
+In particular, Pinus canariensis is one of the few pine species that can epicormically resprout after losing its needles in a fire.

 Uses

-The tree's extremely long needles make a significant contribution to the islands' water supply, trapping large amounts of condensation from the moist air coming off the Atlantic with the prevailing north eastern wind (locally called "alisios").
-The condensation then drops to the ground and is quickly absorbed by the soil, eventually percolating down to the underground aquifers.
+The tree's long needles make a significant contribution to the islands' water supply, trapping large amounts of cloud droplets as fog drip.
+This comes from the moist air coming off the Atlantic with the prevailing north eastern wind (locally called "alisios" or "tiempo norte"); the fog drip measured under trees can be up to 20 times the rainfall measured in the open away from trees at the same site.
+The condensation after dropping to the ground is quickly absorbed by the soil, and percolates down to the underground aquifers.

 The aromatic wood, especially the heartwood, is among the finest of pine woods, being hard, strong and durable.

-In mainland Spain, South Africa, Sicily and Australia, it has become a naturalized species from original landscape uses.
+The wood of the Canary island pine is now becoming popular as a tonewood for soundboards for guitars and other string instruments.
+The aromatic heartwood (locally called "tea") is also traditionally used in La Palma for making wine aging containers called pipas.

-Pinus canariensis is a popular ornamental tree in warmer climates, such as in private gardens, public landscapes, and as street trees in California.
+Pinus canariensis is a popular ornamental tree in warmer climates, such as in private gardens, public landscapes, and as street trees.
+In mainland Spain, South Africa, Sicily, Australia, and California, it has become a naturalised species from original landscape uses.